nonplayer/hammercrawl/HAMMERCRAWL! Core Rules.md

 * **White: The Luck Die** - added to the pool for good ideas and plans.
 * **Black: The Dark Die** - added when the players’ own actions turn against them.
 * **Yellow: The Die of Expertise** - representing solid applied skill and craft.
-* **Purple: The Die of growing Risk** - Purple dice can bring great danger and peril.
+* **Purple: The Die of Challenge** - Purple dice can bring great danger and peril, but amplify XP!

+Don't have dice of your own?
+[Use the Broken Tome generator!](http://brokentome.com/tools/DiceRoller.aspx)

 ### The Generators